 I am an interdisciplinary data scientist interested in natural language processing (NLP) and computational social science (CSS).
-Recent work includes the introduction and analysis of “evil twin prompts” (arXiv‘24, accepted to EMNLP ‘24) and a large-scale network analysis of U.S. opioid-involved overdose journeys (arXiv‘24, accepted to Applied Network Science).
+Recent work includes the introduction and analysis of “evil twin prompts” (EMNLP ‘24) and a large-scale network analysis of U.S. opioid-involved overdose journeys (Applied Network Science ‘24).
 You can read more below or on Google Scholar.

 2024